GeorgeGkolfis/camppark-gr/README.md

 ---

 ## 🌐 Live Application
-The **CampPark Greece** application is deployed and can be accessed at https://camppark-gr.onrender.com (contact me to make it live).
+The **CampPark Greece** application is deployed and can be accessed at https://camppark-gr.onrender.com \
+(Note: Contact me at georgiosgolfis@gmail.com to make the application live, if it's not)

 ---